fzakaria/fzakaria.com/_posts/2026-09-21-a-build-graph-that-rolls-dice.md

 What are the bounds of this primitive?
 I don't know.

 The size of the graph now is only limited by whether Nix stops emitting successors.
 There is no depth limit for the store layer, no `max-call-depth` equivalent.
-My longest honest chain was in the die-roll was 46 deep, and I had rigged examples that went to 500.
+My longest honest chain in the die-roll was 46 deep, but I had rigged examples that went to 500.
+How far can it go?

 I am so brainwashed to thinking about making a plan before I start for my build systems, that the idea of making it up as I go is a little scary. 😨